 The festival begins with the installation of huge elaborately crafted statutes of Ganesha in homes and podiums, which have been specially constructed and beautifully decorated.
 Artisans put months of effort into making the statues.
 It's forbidden to look at the moon on this first night as legend had it the moon laughed at Lord Ganesha when he fell from his vehicle, the rat.
 Visiting the various public displays is a popular activity during the festival.
 On Anant Chaturdashi (the last day), the statues are paraded through the streets, accompanied by much singing and dancing, and then immersed in the ocean or other bodies of water.
 In Mumbai alone, more than 150,000 statues are immersed each year!

 What Rituals are Performed?

 Once a statue of Lord Ganesh is installed, a ceremony is undertaken to invoke his holy presence into the statue.
-This ritual is called the Pranapratishhtha Puja, during which a number of mantras are recited.
-Following this a special worship is performed.
-Offerings of sweets, flowers, rice, coconut, jaggery and coins are made to the God.
-The statue is also anointed with red chandan powder.
+This ritual is called the Prana Pratishtha, during which a number of mantras are recited.
+Following this, a special worship ceremony is performed.
+Offerings of sweets, flowers, rice, coconut, jaggery, and coins are made to the God.
+The statue is also anointed with red Chandan powder.
 Prayers are offered to Lord Ganesha every day during the festival.
 Temples devoted to Lord Ganesha also organize special events and prayers.
-Those who have a Ganesha statue in their house treat and care for him as a much loved guest.
+Those who have a Ganesha statue in their house treat and care for him as a much-loved guest.